espressif/esp-zigbee-sdk/examples/esp_zigbee_cli/README.md

 ### subscribe_off
 Unsubscribe from the attribute reports.
 *zcl -s off <h:addr> <d:ep> <h:cluster> <h:profile> <h:attr ID> <d:attr type>*
+- <h:addr>: The 16-bit destination short address of remote node.
+- <d:ep>: The 8-bit endpoint ID of remote node, which is of interest to.
+- <h:cluster>: The 16-bit cluster ID resides on the endpoint.
+- <h:profile>: The 16-bit profile ID provided for locating the Zigbee cluster.
+- <h:attr_id>: The 16-bit attribute ID is of interest to you, which will be unsubscribed.
+- <d:attr_type>: The type of attribute is refered to ZCL spec Table 2-10.

 Note:
 Disable reporting on the node identified by the address addr, with the endpoint ep that uses the profile profile of the attribute attr ID with the type attr type in the cluster cluster.